Date Approved: January 22, 2019

-Approval Authority: CWRU VP and Chief Information Officer
+Responsible Official: VP for University Technology and Chief Information Officer

-The purpose of this policy is to define the process by which IT hardware products are reviewed, purchased and maintained, with respect to data security, operational integrity, and long-term sustainability, at Case Western Reserve University.
+he purpose of this policy is to define the process by which IT hardware products are reviewed, purchased and maintained, with respect to data security, operational integrity, and long-term sustainability,at Case Western Reserve University.

 Coordination with Other Policies and Procedures